notaspirit/VolumetricSelection2077/README.md

 (It wasn't even dead for 24h so it doesn't count) the 5s rule applies here

 Waiting on the new version of the wolvenkit.common package for the c# app

+Credits to: keanuWheeze for the cube mesh and the material